Different Types of Cryptocurrency Exchanges

 As you are trading against the market, the valuations seen on these exchanges are most representative of the real bitcoin price and the prices of other cryptocurrencies.

-Centralized Exchanges (CEX)
+Centralized Cryptocurrency Exchanges (CEX)

 Centralized exchanges act as an intermediary throughout the whole trading process.
 They store your funds, take in and fulfil trade orders, and can buy bitcoin from you at the end of the process.
 Examples of centralized exchanges include Kraken, Binance, and Bittrex.

 There are several advantages to using centralized exchanges.
-They are easy to use, because they handle almost the entire trading process for you.
+They are easy to use because they handle almost the entire trading process for you.
 They tend to have intuitive UI.
 Many of them offer good customer support.
 Lastly, many traders choose centralized exchanges because they feel more comfortable buying bitcoin through an actual company, rather than an anonymous, distributed network.

 There are three main downsides to centralized exchanges when compared to decentralized exchanges.
 The first and most important issue is security.
-As your bitcoin is stored on the exchange, there is a risk of it being stolen in the event of a hack (as has happened many times before).
-The second downside are the commissions on which centralized exchanges rely to cover their running costs and make a profit.
+As your Bitcoin is stored on the exchange, there is a risk of it being stolen in the event of a hack (as has happened many times before).
+The second downside is the commissions on which centralized exchanges rely to cover their running costs and make a profit.
 Lastly, as the exchange is run by a legal entity, it may be subject to government interference, oversight, and regulations.